source-academy/general/instructor/github/README.md

 | shortSummary | A string value that summarises the assessment.
 | acceptLink | A string value of the URL to accept the assessment on GitHub Classroom.
 | repoPrefix | A string value given to all repositories generated from the assessment on GitHub Classroom.

-In addition, the value for "categoryDisplayName" can be changed to rename the headers for each of the assessments. e.g. instead of "Missions", instructors may choose "Assessment" or any other suitable names.
+The value of "categoryDisplayName" can be changed to replace the assessment headers in the navbar. e.g. instead of "Missions", instructors may choose "Assessment" or any other suitable names.

 4. The course repository is now ready for use.

 # Creating assessment